-- Four 30-minutes drills related with the laboratory work, that will account for 40% of the final grade. - One project to be carried out in group that will account for 20% of the final grade. - A written exam encompassing all the material exposed in the classroom and laboratory.
-Will take place in the dates scheduled by the School.
-The exam shall help in gauging the level of understanding of the four course topics.
+- Four 30-minutes drills related to the laboratory work, that will account for 40% of the final grade. - One project to be carried out in a group that will account for 20% of the final grade. - A written exam encompassing all the material exposed in the classroom and laboratory.
+Will take place on the dates scheduled by the School.
+The exam shall help in gauging the level of understanding of the four-course topics.
 The exam will feature exercises and questions to be answered in two hours.
 Students may bring to the exam books, laboratory and classroom notes, and any other materials downloaded from faitic.
 The exam will account for 40% of the final grade.

-The final qualification of the student will be computed as a weighted sum (40%, 20% and 40%, respectively) of the qualifications of laboratory, group project and final exam.
+The final qualification of the student will be computed as a weighted sum (40%, 20%, and 40%, respectively) of the qualifications of the laboratory, group project, and final exam.
 However, in order to pass the course, the grade of the final exam must not lie below 25 out of 100 points.
+If that grade is lower than 25, the final qualification will be the minimum among the aforementioned weighted sum and 4.5.